nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Notes:

 1. The process is similar for a search by slot number.
-2. A command is considered as a valid `viewShift` command if it follows these formats:
-- `viewShift -d dayofweek-slotnumber`
-- `viewShift -t dayofweek-time`

-3. Note that the `dayofweek` is not case-sensitive, and that time must be inputted in a `HH:mm` format.
+1. Note that the `dayofweek` is not case-sensitive, and that time must be inputted in a `HH:mm` format.
-4. The viewShift Command operates on the overall staff list and not just the displayed list.
+1. The viewShift Command operates on the overall staff list and not just the displayed list.
-5. Inputting `viewShift` alone also outputs the staff currently working.
+1. Inputting `viewShift` alone also outputs the staff currently working.

 --------------------------------------------------------------------------------------------------------------------
 ## **Proposed future features** ##